ostapkob/ostapkob/README.md

 - 👋 Hi, I’m @ostapkob
 - 👀 I’m interested in Node, Vue, Python, Arduino
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning: Oracle
 - 💞️ I’m looking to collaborate on Web App
 - 📫 How to reach me ostapkob@gmail.com
 - ⌨️ No code no pain